maddencs/leet_code/README.md

-Solutions aren't snake case because this is how Leet Code takes submissions.
+Solutions to Leet Code problems.